code-not-found/code-not-found.github.io/_posts/jms/2014-01-11-jms-hermesjms-download-installation.md

     <img src="{{ site.url }}/assets/images/jms/hermesjms-home-screen-unix.png" alt="hermesjms home screen unix">
 </figure>

-> If HermesJMS does not start correctly, check the 'hermes.log' file located in the <ins>[hermesjms_install_dir]/bin</ins> directory for more information on what went wrong.
+> If HermesJMS does not start correctly, check the 'hermes.log' file located in the <file>[hermesjms_install_dir]/bin</file> directory for more information on what went wrong.

-In order to exit HermesJMS simply select <ins>File > Exit</ins> from the console top menu (same as on Windows).
+In order to exit HermesJMS simply select <file>File > Exit</file> from the console top menu (same as on Windows).

 # Changing the Default Configuration Location on Windows

-It is recommended to keep your <ins>hermes-config.xml</ins> (by default located in a <ins>.hermes</ins> directory) separate from the installation.
+It is recommended to keep your <file>hermes-config.xml</file> (by default located in a <file>.hermes</file> directory) separate from the installation.
 This way you can easily share or replicate your configuration on different machines.
 In addition it will allow for easier upgrades without affecting your existing configuration.

 Changing the default location of the configuration on Windows can be done by setting the '<var>HERMES_CONFIG</var>' environment variable.
 There are [a number of ways to edit the environment variables of a standard user](http://superuser.com/a/25038).
 One of them is to open a command prompt and enter following command: